swiss-territorial-data-lab/proj-dqry/README.md

 ## Required input data

-The input data for the ‘Training and Evaluation’ and ‘Prediction’ workflow for the quarry detection project are stored on the STDL kDrive (https://kdrive.infomaniak.com/app/drive/548133/files) with the following access path: /STDL/Common Documents/Projets/En_cours/Quarries_TimeMachine/02_Data/
+The input data for the **Training and Evaluation** and **Detection** workflows for the quarry detection project can either be found in input folders and/or are stored on the STDL kDrive (https://kdrive.infomaniak.com/app/drive/548133/files) with the following access path: /STDL/Common Documents/Projets/En_cours/Quarries_TimeMachine/02_Data/, available on request.

-In this folder you can find different folders:
 * DEM
-    -	swiss-srtm.tif: DEM of Switzerland produced from SRTM instrument (_add reference and source_).
+    - swiss-srtm.tif: DEM of Switzerland produced from SRTM instrument.
 The raster is used to filter the detection according to an elevation threshold.
+It is available on request.
 * Learning models
     - logs: folder containing trained detection model at several learning iteration.
 They have been obtained during the model training phase.
 The optimum model minimizing the validation loss curve.
 The learning characteristics of the algorithm can be visualized using tensorboard (see below in Processing/Run scripts).
-The optimum model obtained during the ‘Training and Evaluation’ phase is used to perform the ‘Prediction’ phase.
-The algorithm has been trained on SWISSIMAGE data with a 1 m/px resolution.
+The optimum model obtained during the **Training and Evaluation** phase is used to perform the **Detections** phase.
+The algorithm has been trained on [SWISSIMAGE 10 cm](https://www.swisstopo.admin.ch/fr/geodata/images/ortho/swissimage10.html) data with a 1 m/px resolution.
 * Shapefiles
-    -	quarry_label_tlm_revised: polygons shapefile of the quarries labels (TLM data) reviewed by the domain experts.
+    - quarry_label_tlm_revised: `tlm-hr-trn-topo.shp` is a polygons shapefile of the quarries labels (TLM data) reviewed by the domain experts.
 This file has been used to train and assess the automatic detection algorithms = Ground Truth.
     - swissimage_footprints_shape_year_per_year: original SWISSIMAGE footprints and processed polygons border shapefiles for every SWISSIMAGE acquisition year.
     - switzerland_border: polygon shapefile of the Switzerland border.
     - tiles_prd: tiles shapefile (tiles_500_0_0_[number].shp) of the defined AoI.
-This file can be created with the pre-processing script `tile-generator.py` (see below in Pre-processing).
+This file can be created with the pre-processing script `tile-generator.py` with `tiles_prediction0x.geojson` as input.
-    -	tiles_trne: tiles shapefile (tiles_500_0_0.shp) intersecting labeled quarries in tlm-hr-trn-topo.shp file.
-This file can be created with the pre-processing script `tile-generator.py` (see below in Pre-processing).
+    - tiles_trne: tiles shapefile (tiles_500_0_0.shp) intersecting labeled quarries in `tlm-hr-trn-topo.shp` file.
+This file can be created with the pre-processing script `tile-generator.py`.
 It contains the tiles as simple _polygons_ providing the shape of each tile.
 *	SWISSIMAGE
     - Explanation.txt: file explaining the main characteristics of SWISSIMAGE and the references links (written by R. Pott).

 ## Workflow